YifanShenSZ/C6H7N-aniline/Columbus/README.md

-# C6H7N-aniline
+# Columbus
-Project on aniline photodissociation.
+Electronic structure computation for aniline photodissociation.
 The symmetry labeling is based on the G4 CNPI group (isomorphic to C2v point group)

 Basis set:
 | atom |               basis                 |